leobudima/elogii-blog/content/scheduling-and-route-optimization-software.md

 Instead, it takes into account multiple factors like drop-off locations, the geography of the delivery area, traffic congestion, and others.

-Which means route optimization creates routes that take the least amount of time to cover based on the schedule, external factors, and the physical capacity of your fleet.
+**Which means route optimization creates routes that take the least amount of time to cover based on the schedule, external factors, and the physical capacity of your fleet.**

 That reduces the time per delivery and makes better use of all available resources.

 And that means you can increase the output and performance of the fleet, and expand the limit of your last-mile delivery (or how many orders you can fulfil per day).

-Please read our article if you want to learn more about how to improve last-mile delivery when demand exceeds your capacity.
+> Please read our article if you want to learn more about [**how to improve last-mile delivery when demand exceeds your capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/ "how to improve last-mile delivery when demand exceeds your capacity").

 ### Scheduling sets priorities for drivers.
 Route optimization helps them carry it out.